 Furthermore, this setting is particularly convenient for computing the prior distribution of the global number of clusters.
 The following theorem states the result for two groups having cardinalities $n_1,n_2$, respectively. \begin{theorem}[Prior distribution of global number of clusters] Consider $d=2$ groups of observations with size $n_1$ and $n_2$, respectively.
 Then, the prior distribution for the global number of clusters $K_{(n_1,n_2)}$ is

 where for any non-negative integers $n\geq 0$ and $0\leq K \leq n$, $C(n, K; -\gamma_j )$ denotes the central generalized factorial coefficients.
-See \cite{chara2002}. \end{theorem} Being able to derive an explicit expression for the prior distribution of the number of clusters allow to evaluate the mixed moment formula given in Equation \eqref{eqn:mixedmom2}.
+See \citep{chara2002}. \end{theorem} Being able to derive an explicit expression for the prior distribution of the number of clusters allows us to evaluate the mixed moment formula given in Equation \eqref{eqn:mixedmom2}.
 Moreover, for a Vec-FDP, we leverage on the explicit formulation for the pEPPF given in Equation \eqref{eqn:peppf_FDP} to further develop the computation of the correlation between $P_j(A)$ and $P_l(A)$ given in Equation \eqref{eqn:corr}.
-Then, the latter equals to
+Then, the latter is equal to

-where $I\left(\gamma_j,\Lambda\right) = \int_0^1\left(1+\Lambda x\right) e^{-\Lambda(1-x)}(1-x^{1/\gamma_j})dx$.
+where $I\left(\gamma_j,\Lambda\right) = \int_0^1\left(1+\Lambda x\right) e^{-\Lambda(1-x)}(1-x^{1/\gamma_j}) {\rm d} x$.
 The limits of Equation \eqref{eqn:corr_Dir} when both $\gamma_j$ and $\gamma_l$ goes to $0$ and $+\infty$ equal to

-These limits are interesting because we see that, given $\Lambda$, decreasing $\gamma_j$ and $\gamma_l$, the correlation does not goes to $0$ but reaches a lower bound that depends on $\Lambda$, which, in turn, goes to $0$ if $\Lambda$ increases.
+These limits are interesting because we see that, given $\Lambda$, decreasing $\gamma_j$ and $\gamma_l$, the correlation does not go to $0$ but reaches a lower bound that depends on $\Lambda$, which, in turn, goes to $0$ if $\Lambda$ increases.
 On the other hand, increasing values of $\gamma_j$ and $\gamma_l$ lead correlation equal to $1$, regardless of the value of $\Lambda$.
-See left panel in \Cref{fig:cor_main}.
+See the left panel in \Cref{fig:cor_main}.
 We refer to \Cref{app:corr_limiting} of the Supplementary materials for the proofs of Equations \eqref{eqn:corr_Dir} and \eqref{eqn:corr_limits}.
 Finally, \Cref{cor:posterior_FDP} provides the particular case of the posterior representation given in \Cref{thm:posterior}.

 \begin{corollary} If $(P_1,\dots,P_d) \sim \operatorname{Vec-FDP}\left(\Lambda,\bmgamma,P_0\right)$ the representation of \Cref{thm:posterior} holds true with the following specifications: \begin{itemize} \item[(i)] the random variables $S^{(a)}_{j,k} \ind \operatorname{Gamma}(n_{j,k} + \gamma_j, u_j + 1)$, for each $j \in \{1,\dots,d\}$ and $k \in \{ 1,\dots,K\}$; \item[(ii)] the random variables $S^{(na)}_{j,1},\dots,S^{(na)}_{j,M^{*}} \mid M^{*} \iid \operatorname{Gamma}(\gamma_j, u_j + 1)$, for $j \in\{ 1,\dots,d\}$, \item[(iii)] $q^*_{M}( \, \cdot \,)$ is a distribution over non-negative integers $\{0,1,2,\dots\}$ given by a mixture of Poisson distributions, namely, $q^*_{M}(m) $ equals